home-assistant/home-assistant.io/source/_integrations/meteo_france.markdown

 ## Setup the integration

-There is two ways to integrate Météo-France in Home Assistant.
+There are two ways to integrate Météo-France in Home Assistant.

 ### Via the frontend